-But the efforts to break into the L.A. radio market did not end there.
-In the summer of 2018, a New York firm, H&H Capital Partners, announced that it was buying a Mexican radio station, XEWW, that broadcasts throughout Southern California.
-Sources involved in that deal said that H&H sought to buy a Mexican station in order to avoid scrutiny in the United States.
-H&H is a New York-based firm led by several individuals who spent years working as reporters for Global Times, a state-run newspaper in China.
-Filings from H&H to the FCC about the deal suggest that Phoenix Satellite TV remains a player in the purchase as the address that H&H gave for its Los Angeles-based holding company was the same as Phoenix's offices in L.A.
-H&H's attempt to buy XEWW to broadcast into the United States has been challenged at the FCC by a Chinese-language radio station linked to Falun Gong.
+But the efforts to break into the LA radio market did not end there.
+In the summer of 2018, a New York firm, H&H Capital Partners, announced that it was buying a Mexican radio station, XEWW, whose signal covers much of Southern California.14 Sources involved in that deal said that H&H sought to buy a Mexican station in order to avoid scrutiny in the United States.
+H&H is a New York-based firm led by several individuals who worked as reporters for Global Times (环球时报), a state-run newspaper in China.
+Filings from H&H to the FCC about the deal suggest that Phoenix Satellite TV remains a player in the purchase, as the address that H&H gave for its Los Angeles-based holding company was the same as Phoenix's offices in LA.15 H&H's attempt to buy XEWW to broadcast into the United States has been challenged at the FCC by a Chinese-language radio station linked to Falun Gong.16

-China's main English-language newspaper, China Daily, has also expanded operations into America, starting a North American edition in 2009.
+China's main English-language newspaper, China Daily, has also expanded operations in America, starting a North American edition in

+2009.
 In addition, through its marketing arm, China Watch, the paper began distributing English-language content directly as advertising inserts in the Wall Street Journal, the Des Moines Register, and the Washington Post, among other leading US newspapers.
-Often, it's hard to tell that China Watch's material is an ad, as was the case highlighted by President Donald Trump with an advertising insert in the Sunday Des Moines Register-an insert that the president suggested was aimed at undermining political support both for the president and the Republican party.17 Rough estimates from newspaper executives indicate that China

-Daily pays \$250,000 for each insert in major US dailies.
-In 2009, the Global Times (环球时报), part of the People's Daily group, started an English-language newspaper as well.
+Often, it's hard to tell that China Watch's material is an advertisement, as was the case highlighted by president Donald Trump with a China Watch insert in the Sunday Des Moines Register-an insert that the president suggested was aimed at undermining political support both for the president and the Republican party.17 Rough estimates from newspaper executives indicate that China Daily pays \$250,000 for each insert in major US dailies.
+In 2009, the Global Times, part of the People's Daily group, started an Englishlanguage newspaper as well.

 Chinese investment in the US media market is not limited to the central government.
 Chinese provincial media firms also have a footprint in the United States.
 Sky Link TV (天下衛視) is one example.
-It is fully owned by Guangzhou Media American Co, Ltd. (美國廣視傳媒有限公司), which, in turn, is owned by GZ Television Media (广州影视传媒有限公司), a Chinese state-owned media outlet.
-Sky Link's story also illustrates the switch from Taiwan money to mainland money in the US Chinese-language media world.
+It is fully owned by Guangzhou Media American Co.
+Ltd. (美國廣視傳媒有限公司), which, in turn, is owned by GZ Television Media (广州影视传媒有限公 司), a Chinese state-owned media outlet.
+Sky Link's story also illustrates the switch from Taiwan money to mainland money in the US Chineselanguage media world.
 Sky Link was established in 1989 by a Taiwanese corporation.
-In 2009, it was purchased by a private Chinese company; three years later, the Chinese state-owned GZ Television Media bought Sky Link TV, a takeover that was hailed by the PRC's Ministry of Commerce as a key "cultural export" in 2014.112 When Sky Link TV reports on China, the Sino-US relationship, Taiwan, Hong Kong, and other important issues concerning China, it follows and quite often repeats verbatim the official line from PRC media.
+In 2009, it was purchased by a private Chinese company; three years later, the Chinese state-owned GZ Television Media bought Sky Link TV, a takeover that was hailed by the PRC's Ministry of Commerce as a key "cultural export" in 2014.18 When Sky Link TV reports on China, the Sino-US relationship, Taiwan, Hong Kong, and other important issues concerning China, it follows and quite often repeats verbatim the official line from PRC media.
 Its major business partners include CCTV and Xinhua.